A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Parameter modeling

 \subsection{Laplace approximation}

 It can be shown that the intractable posterior in Equation~(\ref{eq:predicitve}) can be estimated as

 with $\bm{\theta}_\text{MAP}$ being the Maximum a Posteriori solution and Hessian matrix $\mathbf{H}=-\nabla^2 \log h(\bm{\theta})|_{\bm{\theta}_\text{MAP}}$, i.e. the second derivative of the loss function evaluated at $\bm{\theta}_\text{MAP}$.
-This approach, known as the Laplace Approximation (LA)~\citep{laplace1774memoires}, has the merit that it can be performed \textit{post-hoc} to .e.g. pretrained neural networks.
+This approach, known as the Laplace Approximation (LA)~\citep{laplace1774memoires}, has the merit that it can be performed post-hoc on pretrained neural networks.
 However, estimating the Hessian can become infeasible, as computation scales quadratically with the model parameters.
-This is usually circumvented by treating neural network partly probabilistic and/or approximating the Hessian with a more simplified matrix structure~\citep{martens2015kfac,botev2017gn,daxberger2021laplace}.
+This is usually circumvented by treating neural networks partly probabilistic and/or approximating the Hessian with a more simplified matrix structure~\citep{martens2015kfac,botev2017gn,daxberger2021laplace}.